comment-anything/requirements/drafts/current.md

 ## Objective

-The objective of this project is to create a web based browser extention to allow people to comment on websites based on their url.
-This is useful for websites that dont have comment sections or that are intentionally  misleading for people to make their own opinions out of without the pages author having a say.
-We will also have a automatic antimation system for spam comments and comments to harmful websites as well as a volentary moderation team to moderate these comments Wich will have a special ui for themselves as well for any administrators for the reporting and removing process of these comments and users.
-We hope to create a product that is able to hit the market and become the new way to comment on the internet free from those that want to stop the free flow of information.
+The objective of this project is to create a web based browser extention which allows people to comment on websites based on their url.
+This is useful for websites that dont have comment sections, especially when viewers have additional thoughts or information to offer.
+We will have typical features of commenting systems, including reporting, automated moderation, manual moderation, and account control and additional unique features.
+Our aim is to launch the product as a profitable business, and the goal of this project is to meet Phase 1 of our business plan.

+** Phase 1: Initial Rollout**
+ - Less than 50,000 monthly users
+ - Goal is to garner interest and goodwill
+ - Engage with users, listen to feedback, implement feature requests

+** Phase 2: "Buy Me a Coffee"**
+ - Less than 200,000 monthl users
+ - Continue to build interest and goodwill
+ - Form corporation / LLC
+ - Capitalize on goodwill via donations to offset costs

+** Phase 3: "Good Place to Advertise"**
+ - Roll out ad purchasing system
+ - Intersperse ads with comments on relevant content similar to google search results or reddit comments
+ - Ad Sales teams
+ - Scale

+We hope to create a product that is able to hit the market and become the new way to comment on the internet free from those that seek to stop the free flow of information.
 ## Team Details & Dynamics

 Our team is git-committed and document driven with an eye to the business plan.